patternfly/patternfly-react/packages/patternfly-4/react-core/src/demos/PageLayout/PageLayout.md

 import RawPageLayoutHorizontalNav from '!!raw-loader!./examples/PageLayoutHorizontalNav';
 import RawPageLayoutManualNav from '!!raw-loader!./examples/PageLayoutManualNav';

-All but the last example set the isManagedSidebar prop on the Page component to have the sidebar automatically close for smaller screen widths.
-You can also manually control this behavior by not adding the isManagedSidebar prop and instead:
+- All but the last example set the `isManagedSidebar` prop on the Page component to have the sidebar automatically close for smaller screen widths.
+You can also manually control this behavior by not adding the `isManagedSidebar` prop and instead:

-- Add an onNavToggle callback to PageHeader
+  1. Add an onNavToggle callback to PageHeader
-- Pass in a boolean into the isNavOpen prop to PageSidebar
+  1. Pass in a boolean into the isNavOpen prop to PageSidebar

   The last example demonstrates this.

+- To make the page take up the full height, it is recommended to set the height of all ancestor elements up to the page component to `100%`

 ## Using simple navigation